OolongSwap/boba-community-token-list/README.md

 ### Disclaimer

-This repo is open sourced and managed by the Boba community.
+This token repository is open sourced and managed by the Boba community.
 Anyone can submit new tokens to this repository.

-Tokens being lsited here does NOT mean that Oolongswap team is in partnership with these projects.
+Listing tokens in this repo does NOT mean partnership with OolongSwap.

-Oolongswap team does not guarantee the legitimacy of tokens added here and we don't endorese any community tokens.
+OolongSwap team does not guarantee the quality of code of the tokens added here and we do not endorese any projects directly.